List of Wheeler Dealers episodes

 Wheeler Dealers is a British television series.
 In each episode the presenters save an old and repairable vehicle, by repairing or otherwise improving it within a budget, then selling it to a new owner.
-The show is fronted by Mike Brewer, with mechanics Edd China (Series 1-13), Ant Anstead (Series 14–16), and Marc Priestley, (Series 17-).
+The show is fronted by Mike Brewer, with mechanics Edd China (series 1–13), Ant Anstead (series 14–16) and Marc Priestley (series 17 onward).

 This is a list of Wheeler Dealers episodes with original airdate on Discovery Channel.